 “I’m OK.
 That guy was Yilka Kartallozi, the one who killed your brother DiOtis.
 Can you help me off this victim?
 She needs help.”

-The woman, in a state of shock, was saying something in Mandarin.
+In a state of shock, the woman was saying something in Mandarin.

 “Andres, grab that sheet from the bed and cover her.”

-Andres gently shrouded the girl with the sheet, saying only: “OK, OK.”
+Andres gently shrouded the girl with the sheet, saying only, “OK, OK.”
 She seemed to get the point and helped him maneuver the sheet to restore her modesty.

 David Hanko entered the room.
 “Is everybody all right?”